vqf/kinetics/README.md

 -Two buttons to `Simulate` the reaction or `Reset` to the last state prior to the simulation.
 Pressing `Simulate` again stops the simulation.

--A panel (left) to change the parameters of the mechanism and follow the concentrations of reactants and products.
+-A left panel to change the parameters of the mechanism and follow the concentrations of reactants and products.
 Each reaction is given two or one kinetic constant.
-The value of each constant can be changed by clicking on it (i. e., `k_1`). *Warning: by default, concentrations are given in &micro;M, second- and higher-order constants must be presented in the corresponding units*.
+The value of each constant can be changed by clicking on it (i. e., `k<sub>1</sub>`). *Warning: by default, concentrations are given in &micro;M, second- and higher-order constants must be presented in the corresponding units*.
+The concentration of each species is given below.
+For each species shown at the left with a unique color there is a graphical representation with a red rectangle and a number representation.
+Concentrations can be set by clicking on the rectangle or on the number.

+-A right panel with a graphical representation of each concentration through time.
+The color of each species is the same as in the left panel.
+Clicking on the name of the species at the left panel copies a table with the concentration of that species through time to the clipboard.